dacodekid/tapeify/README.md

 # tapeify (0.0.3)

-Yet another, but flexible [tape](https://github.com/substack/tape) runner.
+Yet another, but a bit flexible [tape](https://github.com/substack/tape) runner.
 Just pass any module you would like to be loaded along with `tape` tests - like `babel` or `coffeescript`.

 ## install